adobe/acc-js-sdk/README.md

 # Changelog

+## Version 0.1.22
+* Update node-notifier library (used by jest) to version 8.0.1 to fix a possible injection

 ### Version 0.1.20
 Add client.hasPackage function to test if a package is installed or an instance or not (https://github.com/adobe/acc-js-sdk/issues/5)